East Ham: Administration and representation

+East Ham was originally part of the hundred of Becontree, part of the historic county of Essex.
 East Ham Local Government District was created in 1878, when the ancient parish of East Ham adopted the Local Government Act 1858 and formed a local board of nine members to govern the area.
 In 1886 the local government district was extended to include the civil parish of Little Ilford (also known as Manor Park), and the board was increased to 12 in number.
 The Local Government Act 1894 reconstituted the area as East Ham Urban District, with an elected urban district council of 15 members replacing the board.
 In 1900, Little Ilford civil parish was abolished and its area absorbed into an enlarged East Ham civil parish.

 The East Ham Urban District of Essex was incorporated as a Municipal Borough on 10 August 1903.
-As a result of popular pressure, East Ham sought and obtained the county borough status on 1 April 1915 and remained such until 1965 when it was abolished and merged with the County Borough of West Ham to form the London Borough of Newham.
+As a result of popular pressure, East Ham sought and obtained county borough status on 1 April 1915.
+In 1965, under the London Government Act 1963, it was abolished and merged with the County Borough of West Ham to form the London Borough of Newham.

 The principal offices of Newham Council were at the junction of Barking Road and High Street South in the former East Ham Town Hall, a Grade II listed Edwardian structure designed by A. H. Campbell, H. Cheers and J. Smith, which included a landmark clock tower.
 Built between 1901 and 1903, Passmore Edwards opened the Town Hall on 5 February 1903.
 Most council departments moved to Newham Dockside (Building 1000, Dockside Road E16) in 2010.

 East Ham is also the name of a parliamentary House of Commons constituency East Ham, which covers East Ham and neighbouring areas.
 The current Member of Parliament (MP) is Stephen Timms.

-Early History
+Early history

 Boleyn Castle on Green Street was built in the 16th century and survived until the 1950s.

 Economic development

-In 1859 East Ham railway station opened and, although in 1863 the area was still being described as a "scattered village" the availability of transport resulted in increasing urbanisation, especially from 1890 onwards.
+In 1859 East Ham railway station opened and, although in 1863 the area was still being described as a scattered village, the availability of transport resulted in increasing urbanisation, especially from 1890 onwards.
 The electric services of the District Railway first served East Ham in 1908.